text

 Our research into refugee employment links to SDG 17 (Global Partnerships) in that successful recruitment and retention of people from a refugee background into local businesses requires support from multiple parties.
 The necessary partners are employers, social enterprise organisations, and governments.

 Non-government organisations that help settle refugees are not in a position to offer them employment.
-However, NGOs play a critical role both in preparing refugees to flourish in their new work environment, and also supporting companies to effectively onboard refugees.
+However, Non-Government Organisations play a critical role both in preparing refugees to flourish in their new work environment, and also supporting companies to effectively onboard refugees.

 Organisations that do want to diversify their talent pool frequently don’t know how to locate refugees.
 They will likely require assistance in transitioning individuals into a new work environment, and in preparing the local workforce to embrace diversity.